Doxycycline for Chlamydia

 -

-Doxycycline is an antibiotic used to treat a number of bacterial infections, including chlamydia.
-It is the first-line treatment for chlamydia, which means it is effective for most people and is always prescribed first, unless there’s a certain reason you cannot take it.
+Doxycycline is an oral antibiotic used to treat chlamydia and other bacterial infections.
+It is the first-line treatment for chlamydia, which means it is always prescribed first unless you are allergic, pregnant, or take medication that can interfere with the efficacy of the medication.

 -